awslabs/aws-proton-plugins-for-backstage/docs/developing.md

 Follow the main [Backstage instructions](https://backstage.io/docs/getting-started/create-an-app) to create and run a Backstage app locally.
 It is recommended to create a git repository for your personal Backstage app, so that you can version-control your modifications.
 After creating the app, go into the app's root directory and run `git init`.

 Next, follow the [Proton plugin installation instructions](install.md) to install the Proton plugins into your local Backstage app.
 However, you will need to slightly modify the instructions.
 Do not run `yarn workspace backend add...` or `yarn workspace app add...` from the install instructions.
-Instead copy the plugin source code into your Backstage app:
+Instead, copy the plugin source code into your Backstage app:

 ```
 $ cp -rf ./aws-proton-plugins-for-backstage/plugins/* ./my-personal-backstage-app/plugins/
 ```

-Then, manually add the Proton plugin dependencies to point to this local code:
+Then, manually add the Proton plugin dependencies to the 'app' and 'backend' workspaces to point to the local plugin code:

 ```diff
 diff --git a/packages/app/package.json b/packages/app/package.json